Universities Business Challenge

 Who is eligible to participate?

-All LUBS parented degree students are eligible to take part in the competition.
-Both undergraduate and postgraduate students are eligible to apply for their respective competitions.
+All LUBS parented undergraduate degree students are eligible to take part in the competition.

 Why should you take part?